tim25651/WhatsApp2iOS/README.md

 Restore the backup with the Apple Configurator:
 Select your iPhone under Unsupervised, and select Actions -> Restore from Backup -> Choose the backup with the earlier remembered creation time
 After the restoring process has finished, reinstall WhatsApp and login with the same phone number

+## Credits
+Thanks to ElDavoo and residentsummer for the underlying repositories